MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-and-run-r-scripts.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Create and run R scripts (SQL Server and RevoScaleR tutorial)
+# Compute summary statistics in R (SQL Server and RevoScaleR tutorial)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.